 It’s odd though, people will happily laugh at ‘offensive’ material, and then hear a joke that touches them personally and suddenly get upset.
 I used to do a joke about wound fucking and then some material about the Stockwell shooting.
 Once, someone complained about the jokes about the Stockwell shooting and I thought ‘What about the wound fucking material, was that OK then?’

 You can’t laugh at all of the stuff that offends other people, and then get upset when the comedian does something that you find upsetting.

-Do you see overlaps between what you do and the subject matter
+Do you see overlaps between what you do and the subject matter of psychology?

 What interests me and slightly terrifies me about comedy is the way that much of it (for me at least) is about dancing on the edge of the abyss of madness.
 In accessing the subconscious and trying to deliberately think about everyday things from unusual and unexpected angles there is occasionally an overlap with what would be considered mentally ill behaviour if it wasn’t being done on purpose.